sunadhthinks/Encryption-PRODIGY_CS_01/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the directory where the program is located.
-3. Run the program by executing `python caesar_cipher.py` in your terminal.
+3. Run the program by executing
+4. `cd encryption `
+5. `python3 encryption` in your terminal.

 ## Contributing